tallero/archiso-profiles/README.md

 ## Build

-As any other Archiso profile:
+As with any other Archiso profile:

 ```console
 $ cd archiso-profiles/<profile>